Food Business Registration

 Food Safety Programs

-Class 2 food premises that choose to operate with an independent (non-standard) food safety program must have the program audited annually, at their cost, by a Department of Health approved auditor.
+Class 2 food premise that choose to operate with a non-standard food safety program must have the program audited annually, at their cost, by a Department of Health & Human Services approved auditor.

 Food Safety Supervisors

-• All Class 1 and Class 2 food premises require a food safety supervisor with the following exceptions:
+• All Class 1 and Class 2 and 3A food premises require a food safety supervisor with the following exceptions:

 • For a food premises that use a Quality Assurance (QA) food safety program prepared under a declared QA code, if the program includes competency based or accredited training for its staff; and